NASA-PDS/harvest/README.txt

-The Harvest Tool is a command-line application for crawling a specified directory and discovering desired products to register with the PDS Registry Service.
+The Harvest-Search Tool is a command-line application for crawling a specified directory and discovering desired products to register with the PDS Search Service.

 The software is packaged in a JAR file with corresponding shell scripts